fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ---
 title: Installation | FusionCharts
-description: This article talks about how you can install FusionCharts ASP wrapper.
+description: This article talks about how you can install FusionCharts ASP.NET wrapper.
 heading: Installation
 chartPresent: false
 ---

-FusionCharts Suite XT includes the FusionCharts server-side ASP.NET wrapper that lets you create interactive, data-driven charts.
+FusionCharts Suite XT includes the **FusionCharts server-side ASP.NET wrapper** that lets you create interactive, data-driven charts.
 FusionCharts uses JavaScript and HTML code to generate charts in the browser.
 Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
 The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
 Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

 Some of the basic features of the ASP.NET wrapper are: